OfficeDev/Microsoft-Teams-Samples/samples/meetings-live-code-interview/csharp/README.md

     # change into project folder
     cd # MeetingLiveCoding
     ```
-3) Run ngrok - point to port 3978
+3) Run ngrok - point to port 3001

     ```bash
-    # ngrok http -host-header=rewrite 3978
+    # ngrok http -host-header=rewrite 3001
     ```
+4) Inside ClientApp folder execute the below command.

+    ```bash
+    # npx @fluidframework/azure-local-service@latest
+    ```

-4) Modify the `manifest.json` in the `/AppPackage` folder and replace the following details
+5) Modify the `manifest.json` in the `/AppPackage` folder and replace the following details
    - `<<App-ID>>` with some unique GUID
    - `<<BASE-URL>>` with your application's base url, e.g. https://1234.ngrok.io
    - `<<VALID DOMAIN>>` with your app domain e.g. *.ngrok.io

-5) Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams.
+6) Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams.

-6) Run the app from a terminal or from Visual Studio, choose option A or B.
+7) Run the app from a terminal or from Visual Studio, choose option A or B.

   A) From a terminal